 2015 – 2019

-Emergency and post-earthquake reconstruction
+Relief and post-earthquake reconstruction

 On the 25th of April 2015, a 7.8 magnitude earthquake struck Nepal causing massive damage and the death of nearly ten thousand people.

-1. The emergency phase
+1. The relief phase

-First emergency operations consisted of:
+Relief operations consisted of:

 • water purification for epidemic prevention;